ava-labs/ortelius/docs/deployment.md

 # Docker containers

 There are 2 ortelius services api and indexer.
-There will be an avalanchego, redis, and mysql container.
+There will be an avalanchego, and mysql container.

 ```
 # docker ps -a